brettkromkamp/awesome-knowledge-management/README.md

 * [Ontology is Overrated: Categories, Links, and Tags thread](https://news.ycombinator.com/item?id=18972861) on Hacker News
 * [Automated Knowledge Base Construction conference](https://www.akbc.ws/2020/)
 * [Amazon Web Services open-sources biological knowledge graph to fight COVID-19](https://www.amazon.science/blog/amazon-web-services-open-sources-biological-knowledge-graph-to-fight-covid-19)

-## How to Contribute

-* Fork the [repository](https://github.com/brettkromkamp/knowledge-graph-radar) on GitHub to start making your changes to the **master** branch (or branch off of it).
-* Send a pull request and bug the maintainer until it gets merged and published. :) Make sure to add yourself to [CONTRIBUTORS](https://github.com/brettkromkamp/knowledge-graph-radar/blob/master/CONTRIBUTORS.md).

-## License

-This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/legalcode) (CC BY 4.0).